 He and Bernal, co-founded Ambulante A.C., their organization and film festival that works to bring documentary films to places where they are rarely shown.
 Ambulante was awarded the Washington Office on Latin America's prestigious Human Rights Award in 2011.

-All American Speakers is a speakers bureau and booking agency providing information on booking Diego Luna for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Diego Luna speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Diego Luna for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Diego Luna speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Diego Luna, an inspirational motivational speaker. bio for Diego Luna agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Diego Luna